aws/aws-fpga/hdk/docs/AWS_Fpga_Pcie_Memory_Map.md

 # AWS FPGA PCIe Memory Map

-FPGA are PCIe-attached to AWS EC2 instance, which each FPGA Slot presenting single FPGA with two PCIe Physical Functional, each with multiple BAR (PCIe Base Address Register), matching [AWS Shell Specification](./AWS_Shell_Interface_Spec.md)
+FPGAs are PCIe-attached to AWS EC2 instance, where each FPGA Slot is presenting a single FPGA with two PCIe Physical Functions, each with multiple PCIe Base Address Register (BARs) as defined in [AWS Shell Specification](./AWS_Shell_Interface_Spec.md).

-This document present the actual size and attribute of each one of the BARs, with some examples how they would be mapped in a real life application.
+This document describes the actual size and attributes of each one of the BARs, with some examples how can they be mapped in a real life application.

-Though that all these PCIe BARs are mapped to the EC2 Instance memory-mapped I/O (mmio) space, they need to be mapped to Linux kernel or userspace application before accessing them.
-Please refer to the [Software Programmer's View](./Programmers_View.md) on how the various software pieces could interact with the FPGA PCIe Memory.
+Even though all these PCIe BARs are mapped to the EC2 Instance memory-mapped I/O (MMIO) space, they need to be mapped to Linux kernel or userspace application before accessing them.
+Please refer to the [Software Programmer's View](./Programmers_View.md) on how the various software pieces can interact with the FPGA PCIe Memory.

 ## Memory map
 ```